jma1ice/newsletterr/readme.md

 * HTML cards and other CSS to add some life to the UI
 * Additional email templates
 * Get recently added items
-* Auto fetch plex token, and make it easier for the user to get tautulli API
-* Plex integration/automation to get the server details?
-See above?
-* Include functionality for users without tautulli?
-Such that they could just provide emails and a text body for the email
 * Mailing lists (Weekly, monthly, Movies, Shows) that you can add users to, to automate some emails.
 E.g. - Monthly email contains the following users, and uses the following template.
 * Template management to go with lists - Include a few default templates that snap in the most common stats
 * Automation management (Which lists, how often?)